-The tank is one of the most resilient and devastating army weapons.
+The tank is a resilient and devastating war machine, and a key element in many conflicts throughout the 20th and 21st centuries.
 To break the deadlock of trench warfare in the western front during the WWI, the concept of tank battle was developed.
 Britain and France simultaneously and separately developed the first tanks during the WWI.
-The name ‘tank’ was adopted for the British ‘land ships’ in 1915 to conceal the secrecy of the armored vehicles.
-In an effort to fool the enemy spies, British army propagated that they had been building ‘mobile water tanks’.
+The name ‘tank’ was adopted for the British ‘land ships’ in 1915 to maintain the secrecy of the armored vehicles.
+In an effort to fool the enemy spies, British army propagated the myth that they had been building ‘mobile water tanks’.

 The world saw tanks in battle for the first time on September 15, 1916, when British Army deployed these armored land ships during the Battle of the Somme.
 Throughout 20th century, tanks have played a dynamic role for the army and it has seen fierce and devastating action.
 It is a strong mobile weapon platform with a large caliber rotating cannon capable of preventing enemy vehicles from advancing.
-It has also got heavy vehicle armor giving tanks to perform superbly during a tactical situation.
-From the the Battle of the Bulge, in WW II, in which over 2638 tanks and 902 armored fighting vehicles took part, to the 1981 Battle of Dezful during the 8 year long Iran-Iraq war, tanks performed as the most significant offensive weapons around the world.
+From the the Battle of the Bulge in WWII to the 1981 Battle of Dezful during the eight year long Iran-Iraq war, tanks performed as the most significant offensive weapons around the world.

 The Top 10 epic tank battle sagas in military history are shown here.